 Describe how you plan to pursue your academic interests and why you want to explore them at USC specifically.
 Please feel free to address your first- and second-choice major selections.
 (Approximately 250 words)

 When I became a liaison officer for a small event called the K-Pop Hit the Stage dance competition, I knew I wanted to pursue a career in the media and entertainment industry.
 The crew’s synergy made me realize that it was in this setting that I could celebrate artistry from behind the screen.
-Being involved in various photo and Korean dance video productions since then, my penchant for managing projects grew all while having identified the role I resonate with most: film producing.
+Being involved in various photo and Korean dance video productions since then, my penchant for managing projects grew all while having identified the role I resonated with most: film producing.

-At USC, I intend to major in Film & Television Production with an entertainment industry minor, a first-rate curriculum I find essential to nailing the nuanced aspects of a production.
+At USC, I intend to major in Film & Television Production with an Entertainment Industry minor, a first-rate curriculum I find essential to nailing the nuanced aspects of a production.
 For instance, the course “Practicum in Producing” would expose me to the fundamentals of producing in a practical environment, while “Gender, Sexuality & Media” would aid my aspiration to tell underrepresented stories.

 As a Trojan, I would like to constantly engage in higher-thinking conversations when it comes to the subtleties of media production as supported by SCA’s student organizations like the APCA & QueerCut.
 Through this, I hope to hone my finesse in collaborating with the myriad of parties I will be involved with.
 Admiring seasoned alumni like Nina Yang Bongiovi & Kevin Feige, I have an appreciation for the artistic and managerial expertise with which they actualize a vision to critical success, one of many processes I hope to get exposure to at USC.